About Family Activities in Morzine

 Sledging / Tobogganing

 Raquette à Neige or Snow-shoeing in and around Morzine is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots.
-Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Either set out on your own or join a group led by a knowledgeable local guide and discover the hidden parts of the ski area.
+The trails will take you to places from where you can enjoy stunning views of Mont Blanc, Lake Geneva and the Swiss peaks or explore forests where local fauna such as chamois, wild goats and deer roam free.
+Popular spots include the Boutigny Valley and the Chardonnière forest.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire them from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
 Be sure to check the weather forecast before you go.

 Sledging or luge takes place on the hillside close to the Pleney gondola in Morzine centre.
 Take the lift up and sledge down 150 metres to the bottom.
 There are two trails of different lengths and difficulty levels, starting from the Crusaz chairlift.
-The lift runs from early July to early September each year, from 10:30 to 18:00, non stop.
+The lift runs from early July to early September each year, from 10:30 to 18:00, non-stop.
+Children must be 3 years old and all those under 8 years old must be accompanied by an adult.

-Tennis is a great way to get the legs moving and to enjoy the sunny summertime weather.
-You can play a friendly game or have a lesson, whatever you choose to do it is a great way to have fun with the whole family.
-The Parc des Dereches offers 7 hard courts and 2 clay courts, available to rent from early June to the end of September.
+The tennis club at the Parc des Dereches offers 7 hard courts and 2 clay courts, available to rent from early June to the end of September.
 They also have tennis training and lessons, while balls and rackets are available for rent.

 Tours & excursions

 If you fancy a free, educational activity, why not try a lesson in Cheese making at the central Morzine cheese shop?
-La Fruitiere L’Alpage (which is close to the Ferme De La Fruitiere restaurant) offers free tours of its cheese cellar on Wednesday’s at 09:00.
-You’ll learn about how all the popular Savoyard cheeses are made, whilst also tasting a few!
+La Fruitiere L’Alpage (which is close to the Ferme De La Fruitiere restaurant) offers free tours of its cheese cellar on Wednesday’s at 9:00.
+You’ll learn about how all the popular Savoyard cheeses are made, whilst also tasting a few.
+There are also free guided tours of Morzine old town on Thursdays at 10:00 during the season from the covered hall next to the church.

 Tree-top / Forest adventures